vincen-github/mlimpl/README.md

 - **VAE**
   - VAE is abbreviation of Variational Auto Encoder, which combine the variational inference and autoencoder to creat a great method of representation learning.
 I implemented the demo mentioned in original paper.
   - Reference: *Diederik P Kingma and Max Welling.
 Auto-encoding variational bayes, 2022.*
+- **resnet50**
+  -  In my project, I was required to convert Imagenet1K into 1000 HDF5 files due to the file quantity restrictions imposed by the Supercomputing Center of Wuhan University.
+These files were named in accordance with their respective classes.
+Following this, I had to customize a dataloader for training, as demonstrated in `train_reader.py`.
+In addition, I encountered a CPU bottleneck issue.
+However, I successfully resolved it by allocating more CPU cores and setting `num_works` and `prefetch_factor` to larger values.
+Furthermore, I set `pin_memory` to true during the construction of the dataloader, which kept the Volatile GPU-Util busier.
+One potential pitfall to be aware of is that the Imagenet1K training dataset contains a small number of grayscale images and images with four channels.
+This is an important consideration when customizing your own dataloader.
+  - The model's code draws inspiration from the original ResNet code, authored by Kaiming He.
+But maybe due to the optimization policy, I only achieve 68.1% validation accuracy after training 64 epochs. which is far from 78% mentioned in paper.
+  - Reference:
+    - *Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+Deep residual learning for image recognition.
+CoRR, abs/1512.03385, 2015.
+URL http://arxiv.org/abs/1512.03385.*

 ***2. Reinforcement Learning***
 - **1. Env**
     - Some basic reinforcement learning environments.